Digitising Smell: From Natural Statistics of Olfactory Perceptual Space to Digital Transmission of Odors

 We will test our model in two frameworks:

-1. SmelloVision: We develop the algorithmic framework to generate an odor to match any digital image.
+1. SmelloVision: where we develop the algorithmic framework to generate an odor to match any digital image.

-2. TelleSmell: We develop a device to sense the environment, the algorithmic framework to transfer the data, and a device to generate the corresponding odor remotely.
+2. TelleSmell: where we develop a device to sense the environment, the algorithmic framework to transfer the data, and a device to generate the corresponding odor remotely.

 Pilot Data